-This course is a continuation of MA 2605 in which the tools of single variable differential and integral calculus are further developed.
+This course is a continuation of MA 2605, Analytic Geometry/Calculus I, in which the tools of single variable differential and integral calculus are further developed.
 Applications of these mathematical tools are investigated.
-Polar coordinates and vectors in two dimensions are studies.
-Infinite series, including Taylor's Theorem, are also presented.
+Differential Equations, integration techniques, parametric equations and polar coordinates are studied.
+Infinite series convergence and divergence tests are presented along with power series including Taylor's theorem.

-A grade of "C" or better in MA 2605 Analytic Geometry and Calculus I.
+Credits 5 Lab Hours 0 Lecture Hours 5 Clinical Hours 0 Tiered Course Indicator N Prerequisites A grade of "C" or better in MA 2605 Analytic Geometry and Calculus I.